ardiannurcahya/opencode-pr-review/README.md

 ## Overview

 **OpenCode PR Reviewer** is a self-hosted automated Pull Request review service.
+Use a different AI agent, model, skills, and tooling setup for every repository.
 It integrates with GitHub using a **GitHub App**, listens for Pull Request events in real-time, performs static and semantic analysis with the **OpenCode AI engine**, and publishes inline comments utilizing native **GitHub Alert syntax**.

 ```text
 Developer Opens PR -> Webhook (<1s) -> Standby Comment ("Analyzing...") -> OpenCode Review -> Clean Review / Alert Callouts